rackerlabs/support-how-to/content/how-to/rackspace-email/rackspace-email-plus-getting-started/index.md

 ### Cloud Drive for Desktop

-To get the most out of Rackspace Email Plus, install Cloud Drive for Desktop directly from the Cloud Drive web application.
-Access the web application by logging in to Rackspace Webmail and clicking the **Install Now** button.
+To get the most out of Rackspace Email Plus, install **Cloud Drive for Desktop** directly from the Cloud Drive web application.
+Access the web application by logging in to Rackspace Webmail and clicking **Install Now**.

 {{<image alt="Cloud Drive for Desktop download link in webmail" src="screenshot_02.png" title="Cloud Drive for Desktop download link in webmail">}}